- STEM: Science, Technology, Engineering + Math

 - Maker: People of all ages who make things!

 Vermont Makers STEAM Modules

-(Developed in 2014 with support from Vermont Libraries and Makers Spark a Culture of Innovation, a program funded by the Vermont Community Foundation and the University of Vermont).
+(Developed in 2014 with support from Vermont Libraries and Makers Spark a Culture of Innovation, a a program funded by the Vermont Community Foundation and the University of Vermont).